jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 The behaviour during an individual notification deposit is as follows:

-1. Metadata will be deposited as a new item into the collection you specified in your account settings
+1. Metadata will be deposited as a new item into the collection you specified in your PubRouter account settings

 2. The raw metadata provided by the publisher may also be supplied as an XML file attached to the item